top of page

 S: Yes your Majesty - be assured, that miscreant's goose is cooked - and I shall have a bust in the Abbey

-GIV: Very well - (sighs) - I require some soothing bedtime reading Southey - what would you recommend?
+GIV: Will you now? - (sighs) - I require some soothing bedtime reading Southey - what would you recommend?

 S: I would heartily recommend the hundredth psalm, your Majesty